Dusteh/Funder/README.txt

-//This is the repository for the Crowd Sourced Funder project
+//This is the repository for my Crowd Sourced Funder project

+Written in Node.js and used to learn Backbone.js and Bootstrap.js